Walker Ranch Management Proposals Meeting

 We do know that we, as a community, can create sustainable, interesting, fun trails and still protect the sensitive natural resources on the property.
 We've already done it at Betasso Preserve and Heil Valley Ranch.
 We just need to have the will to do it.

 We also strongly favor a trail corridor west toward Nederland.
 The US Forest Service, through our communications with the Boulder Ranger District, is amenable to the concept of a trail corridor west.
-There are several options that could be pursued, the Denver Water project at Gross Reservoir could yield a corridor through Winegar Ridge, or the political winds may be right to open the possibility of using the aquaduct from Barker Reservoir to Kossler Lake.
+There are several options that could be pursued, the Denver Water project at Gross Reservoir could yield a corridor through Winegar Ridge, or the time may be right to open the possibility of using the aquaduct from Barker Reservoir to Kossler Lake.
 Again, we do not know which corridor is best, but we want BCPOS to have the will to pursue this goal and work with the USFS to make it a reality.

 We also want BCPOS to look at the impending development of Chapman Drive up from Boulder Creek to Flagstaff Road and ask how this piece can fit into a larger trail system.
 The old access road that leads into Meyers Homestead may be a good fit that brings these trails together and creates a better system.